Meduzz/purple/README.md

 that reassembles actors, but with a splash of that filthy javascript.

-Atm they are kind of wonky to work with, since calling them (successfully) requires you to pass at least one, pref. two otto.Objects (state & evt).
+Atm they are kind of wonky to work with, since calling them (successfully) requires you to pass at least one, pref. two otto.Objects/otto.Values (state & evt).
 Oh, and your js-handler method must be named `handle`.

+## Workers

+Did you ever build any software, where you wanted the "end user" to contribute bits of the logic, without forcing them to recompile the whole thing?
+Or force them into learning go...

+This part of the lib is about extendability, under somewhat controlled forms.